maridonkers/web-push/README.md

     cd example
     stack build
     stack --docker-network=bridge --docker-run-args='--publish=3000:3000' exec web-push-example

+    (Under Linux the example appears to work only with chromium; not firefox.)

 Then access localhost:3000 from a browser.
 Keep the browser console open to check if there are errors.
 For use with docker, the above command requires [stack](https://docs.haskellstack.org/en/stable/README/) 2.4 or above.